7 Ways to improve your outbound calling strategy

 Scripts are a great way for sales reps to stay on track during a conversation and help them keep all important points in order.
 But sometimes these very scripts become the reason for the failure of a cold call.
-In fact, a new research shows that 51% customers thought a cold cold without a script was much better.
 The trick is to maintain a balance between the two and keep your scripts flexible.

-Sales reps should use scripts as a guiding factor instead of reading them out word for word.
-They can help as a conversational format, so the rep doesn’t forget to mention any vital points, but reading them out makes you seem like a robot, and makes the conversation seem impersonal.
+Sales reps should use scripts as guides instead of reading them word for word.
+Scripts can help as conversational formats so the rep doesn't forget to mention any vital points.
+But reading them out makes you sound like a robot and makes the conversation feel impersonal.

-Instead, speak in a conversational and friendly tone that seems natural and not forced.
-Prioritise your points and take the conversation from there!
+Instead, speak in a conversational, friendly tone.
+Prioritize your points and take the conversation from there!

-Just because you are calling a new prospect, doesn’t mean you need to go into the conversation clueless.
-Before you even pick up the phone to place the call, make sure you’ve done your research.
-There are many ways you can find out about your prospect, and their social media and company websites are a good place to start.
+Just because you are calling a new prospect, doesn't mean you need to go into the conversation clueless.
+Doy our research before you pick up the phone.
+There are many ways you can find out about your prospect.

-With intelligent software and a multitude of digital resources, you can easily find out the pain points of the prospective client and offer them your services.
-This research will help you keep the conversation on track and only focus on things pertaining to the customer, making it relevant to them, and thus keeping them engaged.
+With good CRM software and a multitude of digital resources, you can easily learn about the pain points of any prospective client and offer them your services.
+This research will help you keep the conversation on track and only focus on things pertaining to the customer, making it relevant to them and keeping them engaged.

-The product or service you offer may have a lot of features, but you need to highlight the key features and only present those to your prospect.
+The product or service you offer may have a lot of features, but you only need to highlight key features that will likely appeal to the lead.
 In the case of outbound calling, less is always more.
-Presenting customers with too many options can confuse them and make it harder to take a decision.
+Presenting customers with too many options can confuse them and make it harder to close a deal.

-If you’ve taken the time to research the prospect, you can simply focus on features that your product has, which can help solve the prospect’s problem.
-This will in turn help them rationalise and take a quicker decision.
+If you've taken the time to research the prospect, you can simply focus on features that your product has, which can help solve the prospect's problem.
+This will, in turn, help them understand your offering's benefits and make a quicker decision.

-Making a cold call is one thing, but to get warmed up, you can also spread out your communication with the prospective client.
-For instance, before making a call, you can leave the prospect a message on their phone or perhaps on Facebook introducing yourself and letting them know you are interested in getting in touch.
+Making a cold call is one thing, but to get warmed up, you can spread out your communication with the prospective client.
+For instance, before making a call, you can leave the prospect a message on their VoIP phone introducing yourself and letting them know you are interested in getting in touch.

-This will give them a heads up and prepare them to anticipate your call, specially if they are looking forward to the product or service you offer.
+This will give them a heads-up and incentive to take your call, especially if they are looking forward to the product or service you offer.

 Keep them engaged